Toby Edser: Early and personal life

-Career
+Club career

 Nottingham Forest

-Edser was spotted by Fulham playing for the Guildford Saints as an eight-year old, and was signed to the club's Academy until his release at age 15.
-He was then an associated schoolboy at Charlton Athletic, before he signed a two-year scholarship at Nottingham Forest in 2015.
+Edser was spotted by Fulham playing for the Guildford Saints as an eight-year-old and was signed to the club's Academy until his release at age 15.
+He was then an associated schoolboy at Charlton Athletic before he signed a two-year scholarship at Nottingham Forest in 2015.
 He helped Forest's under-18 team to win their league and reach the fifth round of the FA Youth Cup during the 2015–16 season.
 He went on to captain the under-23 side the following season and was an unused substitute for the first-team in the Championship, first appearing on the bench at the City Ground in October 2016; it was reported that he was expected to have made his senior debut had Mark Warburton's side not taken until the final day of the season to secure safety from relegation.
 He went on to sign a new three-year contract, but found breaking into the first-team more difficult during the 2017–18 season due to an influx of midfielders signed in the summer.